dcppc/crosscut-metadata/sparql/README.md

 git clone git@github.com:datatagsuite/context.git
 ```

-Step 2 is to rewrite the context file URIs in the JSON-LD files, for example with the following set of Perl 1-liners:
+Step 2 is to rewrite the context file URIs in the JSON-LD files, for example with the following set of Perl
+1-liners excerpted from the script:

 ```
 # rewrite JSON-LD files to use local contexts